brucou/movie-search-app/article/article.md

 ### Final state machine implementation
-You can have a look at the [final implementation with all fixes](https://github.com/brucou/movie-search-app/tree/with-state-library-concurrency-fix) of the [online interface](https://frontarm.com/demoboard/?id=cf48c910-a2c1-4aeb-b922-bb496eab35bb) to the movie database using dedicated state machine libraries (disclaimer : I wrote those libraries).
+You can have a look at the [final implementation with all fixes](https://github.com/brucou/movie-search-app/tree/with-state-library-concurrency-fix) of the [online interface](https://frontarm.com/demoboard/?id=cf48c910-a2c1-4aeb-b922-bb496eab35bb) to the movie database using dedicated state machine libraries.

 ## Conclusion
 Modelling user interfaces' behaviour with explicit state machines produces robust and